 Each sorority establishes house rules including visitation and quiet hours.
 The possession and consumption of alcohol on sorority property is prohibited.
 Study halls, dining facilities and workout facilities are a few of the features you will find in some of the sorority houses.
 Living in the sorority house is an exceptional value, as the average cost of living in the house (including room, board, meal plan, and dues) can be less than living in UGA residence halls!
 Sorority houses are truly a “home away from home.”

-These averages were gathered from information before Recruitment in 2019.
-Each house provides their specific financial information during formal recruitment orientation.
+These averages were gathered from information before Recruitment in 2023.
+Each chapter provides their specific financial information during formal recruitment orientation.

 Philanthropy & Service

-You will learn about each of these the third day of Recruitment, Philanthropy Round.
+You will learn about each of these during recruitment.
 Greeks also participate in organizations across campus that focus on philanthropy, service, and the community.
 Just a few are listed below.
 Click on their name for more information:

-UGA Miracle is one of the largest and most widely-known philanthropies on campus and is celebrating their 21st year as a campus organization.
+UGA Miracle is one of the largest and most widely-known philanthropies on campus and is celebrating their 27th year as a campus organization.
 They are the in-house philanthropy for Greek Life that raises money for Children’s Healthcare of Atlanta.
 Throughout the year they help raise funds for the Rehabilitation and Orthopedics departments at Children’s.
 Each February they host Dance Marathon, celebrating the patients at Children’s and raising even more money.
-The event lasts a total of 24 hours where concerts, inflatable games, and a “morale dance” keep the participants’ spirits high throughout the night and throughout the wee hours of the morning.
-In 2019 they raised a whopping $1,144,453!
-Over $616,000 of that total was raised by UGA sororities alone.
+The event lasts a total of 26.2 hours where concerts, inflatable games, and a “morale dance” keep the participants’ spirits high throughout the night and throughout the wee hours of the morning.
+In 2023 they raised a grand total $1,032,572.23, with $667,776 raised by Panhellenic chapters!

 UGA Student Food Pantry